siguealcongreso/aprende/docs/source/introduction.rst

    - session, either a new one is created or the existing one is read.
    - `n`, the name of the quiz file to be used.
 It is obtained from the query string.
 If there is no query string it defaults to an empty string.
+Save into `quiz_file`.

 #.
 Check that the quiz file exists inside `quiz_folder`.
 Respond
    `HTTPNotFound` and return if needed.

 #.
-Check for `counter` in the session.
-If it does not exist, this is the
+If ``quiz_file`` is not empty, i.e. the quiz file name was provided
-   start of a quiz:
+   in the query string, consider this as the start of a quiz:

-   - Set `counter` to 0
+   - Set `counter` to 0.
-   - Call `quiz.load` to get the quiz content as a `Quiz` instance and store it in `test` in the session
+   - Call `quiz.load` to get the quiz content as a `Quiz` instance and store it in `test` in the session.
-   - Call shuffle to reorder que options to each question
+   - Call shuffle to reorder que options to each question.
-   - Call `quiz.load` to get information about the quiz and store it in `info` in the session
+   - Call `quiz.load` to get information about the quiz and store it in `info` in the session.

    If `counter` exists, the quiz is ongoing.
 Retrieve `test` and `info` from the session